sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 **IMPORTANT:** All migrations must be backward-compatible, meaning that the _existing_ version of the `frontend` command must be able to run against the _new_ (post-migration) version of the schema.

+**IMPORTANT:** Your migration should be written in such a way that tolerates writes from pre-migration versions of Sourcegraph.
+This is because frontend pods are updated in a rolling fashion.
+During the rolling update, there will be both old and new frontend pods.
+The first updated pod will migrate the schema atomically, but the remaining old ones may continue to write before they are terminated.

 Run the following:

 ```